Zurich coach accident claims second victim

 A spokesperson for the low-cost coach firm Flixbus confirmed to Keystone SDA on Wednesday that the 61-year-old Italian co-driver had died in a Zurich hospital on Monday from his injuries resulting from the December 16 crash.
 The man had not been at the wheel of the bus operated by a Flixbus subsidiary at the time of the deadly accident, which occurred at 4.15am.
 This information had been reported earlier in the Genoa daily Il Secolo XIXexternal link.

 The 57-year-old driver of the coach crashed into a wall on the A3 motorway near Zurich on their way from the Italian city of Genoa to Düsseldorf in Germany.
-He had suffered serious injuries.
-A 37-year-old Italian woman was killed immediately when she was thrown out of the bus into the Sihl River.
+He suffered serious injuries.
+A 37-year-old Italian woman died instantly when she was thrown out of the bus into the Sihl River.
 Forty-four other passengers out of 51 on board were injured.

 The cause of the accident is not yet known but it is thought the vehicle skidded on the wet snow-covered road before hitting the wall.